bandprotocol/bandchain-docs/docs/node-validators/05-cylinder.md

 Cylinder listens for new TSS group creation proposals through the BandChain’s Tendermint RPC WebSocket.
 Once a proposal is detected, Cylinder checks whether the request is assigned to the respective TSS member.

-### 2. Submitting Member's Partial Public Key
+### 2. Submitting Member's Exchange Key and Commitment

-After detecting the group creation request, Cylinder generates private exchange keys and public commitments (representing partial keys) and stores them in its storage.
+After detecting the group creation request, Cylinder generates private exchange key and public commitments (representing partial keys) and stores them in its storage.
 Cylinder then shares these commitments with BandChain by submitting a `MsgSubmitDKGRound1` message, which includes the commitments and public exchange keys.
 This ensures that all participants have access to the necessary public commitments to verify each other's contributions.
 Once every member submits their Round 1 information, BandChain aggregates the submitted data, computes the group public key, and emits an event to notify members to proceed to the next step.

 ### 3. Submitting Member's Shared Secrets